JBroks/unicornattractor_issue_tracker/README.md

 Furthermore, [Responsinator](https://www.responsinator.com/) was used to test responsiveness of the final version of the project.

+I also used [Mobile-Firendly Test](https://search.google.com/test/mobile-friendly) to check if my website would pass as mobile friendly design.
+Page was evaluated as easy to use on mobile devices, thus mobile friendly.

 The website is fully responsive and working well on mobile devices.

 <a name="additional-testing"/>